ankaAR/bestiario5e/_creatures/tyrannosaurus-zombie.md

 ***Multiataque.*** The tyrannosaurus zombie makes two attacks: one with its bite and one with it s tail.
 It can't make both attacks against the same target.

-***Mordisco.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies, un objetivo.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 33 (4d12 +7) puntos de daño perforante.
 If the target is a Medium or smaller creature, it is grappled (escape DC 17).
 Until this grapple ends, the target is restrained and the tyrannosaurus zombie can't bite another target or disgorg e zombies.

-***Cola.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies, un objetivo.
+***Cola.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 20 (3d8 +7) puntos de daño contundente.